bharti2002/Finance_Tracker/README.md

 Our proposed solution is a user-friendly finance tracker web application that aims to empower individuals in managing their personal finances effectively.
 It includes the following key features:

-1.**Expense Tracking and Management:** Users can easily track their daily expenses and categorize them for better organization and analysis.
+1. **Expense Tracking and Management:** Users can easily track their daily expenses and categorize them for better organization and analysis.
-2.**Goal Setting and Savings:** The application allows users to set specific savings goals and provides tools to track their progress, fostering a disciplined approach to savings.
+2. **Goal Setting and Savings:** The application allows users to set specific savings goals and provides tools to track their progress, fostering a disciplined approach to savings.
-3.**Data Analysis and Insights:** Interactive charts and graphs offer visual insights into spending habits, helping users make informed financial decisions.
+3. **Data Analysis and Insights:** Interactive charts and graphs offer visual insights into spending habits, helping users make informed financial decisions.
-4.**Chatbot Assistance:** A personalized chatbot provides financial advice, money-saving tips, and answers to user queries, enhancing user engagement and interaction with the application.
+4. **Chatbot Assistance:** A personalized chatbot provides financial advice, money-saving tips, and answers to user queries, enhancing user engagement and interaction with the application.
-5.**Account Management and Periodic Expense Tracking:** Users can manage multiple accounts in one place and track periodic expenses such as bills and subscriptions, ensuring better financial organization
+5. **Account Management and Periodic Expense Tracking:** Users can manage multiple accounts in one place and track periodic expenses such as bills and subscriptions, ensuring better financial organization